Bosch Logo

 What is the origin of the Bosch logo?

-The original logo of the German company consisted of a graphic image of an anchor (an element of a magnetoelectric machine) in a magnetic case.
-Electric discharges emanated from him.
-On the right was the name of the person who founded the company: “ROBERT BOSCH.”
+The original logo of the German company was a graphic image of an anchor (a component of a magneto-electric machine) in a magnetic housing.
+Electrical discharges emanated from it.
+On the right, the name of the person who founded the company was written: “ROBERT BOSCH.”